-A business analyst becomes a sole decision-maker who shoulders responsibility for the product’s ROI.
+A business analyst becomes the sole decision-maker who shoulders responsibility for the product’s ROI.
 This role detaches a business analyst from the team and shifts him or her closer to the business side.
 It’s all right with some projects where a dev team possesses wider expertise to go by.
-However, this will only work out if a client is willing to delegate authority in decision-making to Product Owner (PO).
-Otherwise there is a fear for BA to turn into a Proxy PO, just a figure, a title, which may create unnecessary complexities and bottlenecks and hinder product development.
+However, this will only work out if a client is willing to delegate authority in decision-making to the Product Owner (PO).
+Otherwise, there is a fear for BA to turn into a Proxy PO, just a figure, a title, which may create unnecessary complexities and bottlenecks and hinder product development.
 On the other hand, this role may overwhelm BA with too many responsibilities in case the dev team needs more day-to-day assistance in business matters.

 Role #2.
 One of the dev team

 That’s the best possible option.
-If a client can actively participate in development, s/he becomes PO, whereas BA directs more attention inwards: visualising ideas, writing user stories and acceptance tests, communicating with the team and stakeholders and sorting out matters at hand.
-Since Scrum doesn’t cast dev team into special roles, BA will be an ordinary team member.
-Apart from the regular duties, like verifying various brain-waves against acceptance criteria and UX, may be assisting with other activities, such as testing or technical writing.
+If a client can actively participate in the development, s/he becomes PO, whereas BA directs more attention inwards: visualizing ideas, writing user stories and acceptance tests, communicating with the team and stakeholders, and sorting out matters at hand.
+Since Scrum doesn’t cast the dev team into special roles, BA will be an ordinary team member.
+Apart from the regular duties, like verifying various brain-waves against acceptance criteria and UX, maybe assisting with other activities, such as testing or technical writing.

 Role #3.
 Scrum Master

-This role is suitable for someone with strong management skills, especially if the objective is to promote collaboration and atmosphere of trust, to maximize workflow efficiency, or if the chosen level of ‘client – vendor’ formality requires thorough process documentation.
+This role is suitable for someone with strong management skills, especially if the objective is to promote collaboration and an atmosphere of trust, to maximize workflow efficiency, or if the chosen level of ‘client-vendor’ formality requires thorough process documentation.

 What does Agile EVM do better than a release burnup chart?